This section contains information about the use of our website.

 Conditions of Use, Notices and Revisions

 If you choose to visit our website, your visit and any dispute over privacy is subject to this Notice and our legal information, including limitations on damages, arbitration of disputes, and application of the law of the State of Queensland.
-If you have any concerns about privacy whilst visiting our website, please send a thorough description to Knowledge Management, Townsville City Council, 103 Walker St, Townsville 4810.
+If you have any concerns about privacy whilst visiting our website, please send a thorough description to Information technology Services, Townsville City Council, 103 Walker St, Townsville 4810.
 Please check our website frequently to view recent changes.

 Privacy and Security